 Archdiocese of Boston

-The Archdiocese of Boston (Latin: Archidiœcesis Bostoniensis) is a Latin Church ecclesiastical territory, or archdiocese, of the Catholic Church in eastern Massachusetts in the United States.
+The Archdiocese of Boston (Latin: Archidiœcesis Bostoniensis) is an archdiocese of the Catholic Church in eastern Massachusetts in the United States.
 Its mother church is the Cathedral of the Holy Cross in Boston.
-The archdiocese is the fourth largest in the United States.

 Archdiocese of Boston